bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 The output is now a set of *map* items.
 These are also known as dictionaries or associative arrays and allow for each element to be referred to by name where the name is the column heading.
-This will be useful if we need to select just some of the columns or change their order.
+This can be useful if we need to select just some of the columns or change their order.

 We're going to use the `map` operator and a *closure*.
 A closure is a block of